Updated December 2014

 Advancing Health Care Access

-- 6 Marshall County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Marshall County residents saw KU Medical Center health care providers 6 times via telemedicine in FY14.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 - Marshall County residents made 3 visits to KU Medical Center health care providers in outreach clinics held outside of Kansas City in FY14.